Laczen/zephyr_goodies/README.md

   SPDX-License-Identifier: Apache-2.0
 -->
-# zephyr_sharedram - module to enable sharing data between applications

-This modules enables sharing information on an area of ram between consecutive applications (e.g. a bootloader and an application).
-It is a replacement for the retained_mem driver in zephyr.
+# zephyr_goodies - module that combines multiple out of tree solutions for zephyr

+This modules provides multiple out of tree solutions for zephyr:

+1. shared_info: a replacement for the zephyr retained_mem driver,
+2. eeprom_disk: a driver for using eeprom as a disk.

 To enable the module the west manifest or the submanifest file (`zephyr/submanifests/example.yaml`) can be altered:

 ```